wruw/telethon/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.28.4 =
+*   Fixed the export when selecting alphabetical order
+*   Fixed a fatal error in certain imports using certain roles
+*   Fixed a problem selecting no_role

+= 1.28.3 =
+*   You can now choose to delete or change the role of users that do not appear in the CSV but only of the role(s) that have appeared in the import

+= 1.28.2 =
+*   Fixed the export in the frontend using the shortcode when there is no role parameter

+= 1.28.1 =
+*   Fixed a problem with select2 enqueue
+*   Fixed the export in the frontend using the shortcode

+= 1.28 =
+*   The export dialog now allows the use of several roles
+*   Improved role selection interface on user import page

+= 1.27.16 =
+*   PMPro addon now import startdate and enddate with hours, minutes and seconds if needed

+= 1.27.15 =
+*   Including the possibility of changing field names when exporting fields

+= 1.27.14 =
+*   Fixed a problem with long exports created in the previous version

 = 1.27.13 =
 *   The name of the exported file has been anonymized so that no attacker can brute force the file while it is being generated and before it is downloaded to obtain information